waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Retrieve the Old Amber.
 - **Location:** Pewter Museum of Science.
 - **Obstacle:** A Scientist at (13, 5) on 1F blocks the path to an item.
 - **Status:** Stalled.
 All hypotheses tested in Pewter City have failed.
 The solution may lie outside of Pewter City.
+I have exhausted all leads on Routes 24 and 25.

 ### Confirmed Puzzle Steps (Internal Museum Sequence)
 1. Lead with a Geodude or a revived fossil Pokémon (Omanyte, Aerodactyl) and speak to the Old Man at (2, 5) on 1F.